 Moderate physical exercise – which can be as little as taking a 15–20 minute walk three times a week – can lower this pressure and enhance blood flow to the optic nerve and retina.
 Do keep in mind, though, if you stop exercising, your intraocular pressure will go back to its previous level.8 Another reason to keep with a regular workout routine!

-For Those With Macular Degeneration
+To Reduce Risk For Macular Degeneration

 Walking 2 miles a day, three days a week, lowers your risk of macular degeneration by 70 percent.